walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 Approval uses `.approve(reviewID: review.reviewID, submission: submission)`;
 decline uses `.decline(reviewID: review.reviewID)`.
 Accepted decisions consume the review once; delayed or duplicate UI actions cannot act on a later review.
-`ProximityPresentationError.recovery` distinguishes prerequisite retry from a fresh session after terminal failure.
+`ProximityError.recovery` distinguishes prerequisite retry from a fresh session after terminal failure.
 Runtime capability observations distinguish `.notChecked`, `.available`, and `.unavailable` independently of selection.
 Reader scopes use `.document(index:)` or `.wholeRequest`; only the valid authentication outcome carries an evaluated trust decision.

-`ProximityPresentationSession` is an actor over the KMP source of truth.
+`ProximitySession` is an actor over the KMP source of truth.
 Its state stream, typed actions, immutable review, trust facts, disclosure choices, application-profile result, and terminal states contain no generated Kotlin, Bluetooth, COSE, or platform objects.
 Call `close()` when the journey ends;